Privacy Policy

 11. Contact

-Field-Logic Ltd, registered in England and Wales.
+Field Logic Ltd, company number 15380264, registered in England and Wales.
+Registered office: 3rd Floor, 86-90 Paul Street, London, England, EC2A 4NE.
 Privacy enquiries: privacy@grith.ai.
 Other legal matters: legal@grith.ai.
-Security vulnerabilities — please follow our Security Policy rather than emailing privacy@.
+Security vulnerabilities - please follow our Security Policy rather than emailing privacy@.